Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/troublesome-trains/_index.md

 title: "Troublesome Trains"
 headerTitle: "A Naivigation game about steering trains together on the same unpredictable rails"
-blurbShort: "A [Naivigation](/naivigation/) game about steering trains together, while on the same rails that keep shifting."
+blurbShort: "A [Naivigation](/naivigation/) game about steering multiple trains together, while on the same rails that keep shifting."

 weightProject: 50